TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

     Find theaters + movie times near **find movie times + tickets**
 *   Movie News Featured Movie News

-    *   The Week in Movie News: Catwoman and the Riddler Join ‘The Batman,’ ‘Addams Family 2’ in the Works and More Read More
+    *   The Week in Movie Trailers: ‘Star Wars: The Rise of Skywalker,’ Vin Diesel in ‘Bloodshot’ and More Read More
-    *   The Week in Movie Trailers: Robert Downey Jr. in ‘Dolittle,’ Adam Driver in ‘The Report’ and ‘Marriage Story’ and More Read More
+    *   The Week in Movie News: ‘Fast &.
+Furious 9’ Casts Cardi B, ’’Emmet Otter’ Remake, Sally Ride Biopic and More Read More
     *   Next 3 Major Awards Contenders: 'Jojo Rabbit,' 'The Irishman,' '1917' Read More

     Explore Content